 Sinks

 If you opt to have a sink installed, expect to tack on another $200-$1000.
-Costs vary so much because plumbing can be challenging to run for an outdoor kitchen sink.
-Especially so if the area is in a satellite location.
-Consider that you will need to run water lines and lines for drainage as well.
+Costs vary so much because plumbing (water and drain line) can be challenging to run for an outdoor kitchen sink.
+Especially so if the area is far removed from the nearest point in your house.

-A top mount sink will be more expensive, averaging in cost at around $750.
-Undermount sinks are the better budget option but can still get expensive quickly.
-Keep in mind costs like labor, water lines, and plumbing need to be added to the cost of the sink.
+Keep in mind costs like labor, water lines, and plumbing need to be added to the cost of installing the sink.

 Other Appliances

-There is a lot more than a grill and some countertops involved in an outdoor kitchen.
-Think about what kind of features you want from your outdoor space.
-Consider what kinds of meals you will want to cook outside.
+If you’re planning an outdoor kitchen that has more than a grill and sink, think about what kind of features you want from your outdoor space.
+Consider what kinds of meals you want to cook outside.
 Will you need a fridge?
-A range?
+Outdoor pot burner?
 Each piece will add to the overall cost of your outdoor kitchen.

 Fridges will vary in size and price: